-Obama: Clinton's ambition may be questioned - CNN Video
+Obama predicts GOP will dog Clinton about this issue - CNN Video

 MUST WATCH

-President Barack Obama said Hillary Clinton's ambition might be questioned if she becomes president, during an interview on "Full Frontal with Samantha Bee."
+President Barack Obama said Hillary Clinton's ambition might be questioned if she becomes president, during an interview on

 Source: CNN